Mookie Betts Player Props: Dodgers vs. Mets

 Mookie Betts At The Plate

-- Among qualified batters in MLB play, his batting average ranks 31st, his on-base percentage ranks 12th, and he is second in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 19th, his on-base percentage ranks ninth, and he is second in the league in slugging.

-- Betts enters this game on a four-game hitting streak.
-During his last games, he's hitting .364 with three homers.
+- Betts enters this game on a five-game hitting streak.
+During his last outings, he's hitting .571 with four homers.

-- Betts has reached base via a hit in 64 games this year (of 87 played), and had multiple hits in 21 of those games.
+- Betts has picked up a hit in 65 of 88 games this season, with multiple hits 22 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.